Zero (2016 film)

-Zero is a 2016 Indian Tamil-language fantasy horror film written and directed by Shiv Mohaa.
-The film features Ashwin Kakumanu and Sshivada in the leading roles, while J. D. Chakravarthy, Ravi Raghavendra, Dr. Sharmila, Andreanne and Tulasi play supporting roles.
-Filming began in June 2014 and lasted till March 2015, and the film had a theatrical worldwide release on 25 March 2016 to positive reviews.
+Zero is a 2016 Indian Tamil-language science fiction horror film written and directed by Shiv Mohaa.
+The film stars Ashwin Kakumanu and Shivada, while J. D. Chakravarthy, Ravi Raghavendra, Dr. Sharmila, Andreanne and Tulasi play supporting roles.
+Filming began in June 2014 and lasted till March 2015, and the film had a worldwide theatrical release on 25 March 2016.